 Asus ROG Crosshair VIII Extreme | AM4 | $800 | E-ATX |

-Similar to the Intel high end motherboards, the X series motherboards can be found in a wide price range.
-The cheapest are worth about $150, whereas, the most expensive can reach $800.
+Like the Intel high-end motherboards, the X series can be found in a wide price range.
+The cheapest is about $150, whereas the most expensive can reach $800.

-TL;DR, the average price of high end motherboard is easily in the $300 and beyond range, however, since the price range is so vast, the average price of the entire data set can be a bit misleading.
-The popular models can be found in the $200-$250 range.
+TL;DR, the average price of a high-end motherboard is easily in the $300 and beyond range.
+However, since the price range is so vast, the average cost of the entire data set can be a bit misleading.
+The popular models are in the $200-$250 range.

 Also Read: How Difficult is it to Build a PC?